rainlanguage/docs.rainprotocol.xyz/docs/guides/Getting Started/3-gating-your-sale-with-nfts.md

 Currently, to deploy a tiering system, 8 different parameters need to be passed, representing an amount of `erc721` tokens of the type configured above.

 We set `tier1` to be `1` token, and this is the main tier we will use.
-The rest of the values, we set to `2` which will be impossible to acheive because previously we set the  `maxPerAddress` and `maxMintable` values of the token itself to 1 (so it will be impossible for anyone to own more, and therefore achieve a tier higher than 1).
+The rest of the values, we set to `2` which will be impossible to achieve because previously we set the  `maxPerAddress` and `maxMintable` values of the token itself to 1 (so it will be impossible for anyone to own more, and therefore achieve a tier higher than 1).

 We can now deploy the Tier in `index.js` as we did with the Gated NFT: